aulong-msft/EntraClientSecretRotation/README.md

 - Managed identity with access to Key Vault and Microsoft Graph

 ### Set up an Event Grid Triggered Azure Function
 This sample setsup a C# dotnet-isolated Event grid triggered function.
-Please reference [Azure Functions Guidance](https://learn.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal?pivots=programming-language-csharp)
+Please reference [Azure Functions Guidance](https://learn.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal?pivots=programming-language-csharp) on creating your Azure Function.

 ### Set up the Key Vault Event Grid Trigger

 ### Create a System Assigned Managed Identity in the Function
-After you have created the Azure Function, Naviagate to "Settings" -> "Identity" and turn on the System Assigned Managed Identity.This will the be identity the DefaultAzureCredential will use within the Function program. *Please note that user assigned managed identities will not work with this setup*.
+After you have created the Azure Function, Naviagate to "Settings" -> "Identity" and turn on the System Assigned Managed Identity.This will the be identity the DefaultAzureCredential will use within the Function program.
+*Please note that user assigned managed identities will not work with this setup*.

 ### Assign Azure + Entra RBAC to the System Assigned Managed Identity